frank-emrich/freezeml-pldi2020-artifact/README.md

 or continue reading this file.

 The root password for the virtual machine is "pldi2020".
-The operating system inside the VM is a Debian Linux 10 and comes with Emacs and Vim editors alreadt installed.
+The operating system inside the VM is a Debian Linux 10 and comes with Emacs and Vim editors already installed.

 We have implemented FreezeML in [Links](https://links-lang.org/), a